-We slowdown from our usual fast paced adventures and travel South of Cancun along the Yucatán Peninsula to the quaint fishing village of Puerto Morelos.
+We slowed down from our usual fast paced adventures and traveled South of Cancun along the Yucatán Peninsula to the quaint fishing village of Puerto Morelos.

 - The world’s second largest barrier reef is only 300 yards offshore in some areas providing ideal snorkeling and scuba diving with magnificent views of sunken ships, tropical fish, sting rays, sea turtles, lobster, and other ocean life.
-The ocean waves break at the reef, creating calm waters along the shore.
+The ocean waves break at the reef creating calm waters along the shore, perfect for a walk along the beach.
+Low tide is the perfect time to see crustaceans in the small pools among the rocks.

-- Another chance to see marine life is taking a day trip to the 200 acre Xcaret Eco-archaeological Park or enjoy world class deep sea fishing.
+- Another chance to see marine life is a day trip to the 200 acre Xcaret Eco-archaeological Park, Cozumel, Isla Mujeres, or a world class deep sea fishing excursion.

-- Swim with dolphins and learn about conservation, their environment, and welfare at Delphinus Puerto Morelos.
+- Swim with dolphins and learn about conservation, their environment, and welfare at Delphinus Puerto Morelos (just a short walk from Grand Residences Riviera Cancun, Now Jade Riviera, and Ventus at Marina El Cid Spa & Beach Resort Cancun Riviera Maya).

-- Experience the ultimate relaxation with a 60 minute deep tissue massage followed by afternoon tea, sandwiches, scones, fresh fruit, and pastries.
+- Experience ultimate relaxation with a visit to the Grand Residences Spa followed by afternoon tea, sandwiches, scones, fresh fruit, and pastries.
+Cooking and mixology classes, yoga, pottery painting, water polo, movie nights, and beach volleyball are also offered.